The question ‘what causes brake rotors to warp’ is a recurrent concern, especially among car owners and drivers.

 By implication, there’s no fixed cost.
 However, on average, you can spend about $250 for resurfacing while a complete replacement can cost about $600 or more.

 In the end, what causes brake rotors to warp are not things out of this world.
-They’re mechanical issues that you can relate with in real-time and quickly nip in the bud.
+They’re mechanical issues that you can relate to in real-time and quickly nip in the bud.

 For instance, it takes a pretty cautious driver or car owner to observe the metal-metal gliding of brake pads against the brake rotors, the pad overheating, the physical damage, wrong pad or caliper alignment, and more.
 Do not wait until your rotors become warped before acting; it won’t serve you any good in the end.